-- Matriculate into graduate programs in physical therapy, physician's assistant, and/or other programs in the allied health areas. - · Apply scientific knowledge to the subject areas of biology, anatomy, physiology, and associated scientific disciplines. - Qualify as a student practitioner in appropriate health care fields. - Integrate a Christian worldview within the science disciplines.
+- Matriculate into graduate programs in physical therapy, physician's assistant, and/or other programs in the allied health areas - Apply knowledge in the subject areas of biology, anatomy, physiology, and associated scientific disciplines. - Assist in appropriate health care fields. - Integrate a Christian worldview within the science disciplines.